Lainie Rutkow, JD, PhD, MPH

 Stephen P. Teret, JD, MPH

 Stephen P. Teret, JD, MPH, is a Professor of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health and Co-Director of the Johns Hopkins Center for Law and the Public’s Health.
 He holds joint faculty appointments in Pediatrics and in Emergency Medicine at the Johns Hopkins School of Medicine.
 For over 30 years, he has developed and analyzed innovative ways for law to protect the public’s health.
-Teret has served as a consultant to the President of the United States, the Attorney General, the United States Congress, state governors and state legislatures.
+Teret has served as a consultant to the President of the United States, the Attorney General, the United States Congress, state governors, and state legislatures.
 He is the recipient of distinguished career awards from the American Public Health Association and the Association of Trial Lawyers of America.
-Teret is affiliated with the Eastern Region of the Network for Public Health Law.
 He earned his BA from St. Lawrence University, a JD from Brooklyn Law School, and an MPH from the Johns Hopkins Bloomberg School of Public Health.

 Paul A. Locke, JD, MPH, DrPH